SkinnyPigeon/test-fintech-site/refactor.md

 **Delete**
   - I should put an undo on the DetailView like the one for the comments
+  - Need to fix the undo of the comments one :(

 **Error handling**
   - Need someway of displaying warnings and messages